 Wood-Chain VIII (Pisa Tower), 2004

 117 x 84 x 24 inches

-Fractional and promised gift of
+Fractional and promised gift of Beth and Anthony Terrana

 Thomas Hirschhorn's Wood-Chain VIII (Pisa Tower) resembles a giant necklace with an attached pendant in the shape of the Leaning Tower of Pisa.
-Made of wood, one of the artist's signature rough and democratic materials, the piece juxtaposes incongruous symbols of architecture and globalization, such as a tourist souvenir trinket of the Pisa Tower and flashy hip-hop "bling" jewelry.
+Made of wood—one of the artist's signature rough and democratic materials—the piece juxtaposes incongruous symbols of architecture and globalization, such as a tourist souvenir trinket of the Pisa Tower and flashy hip-hop "bling" jewelry.
 Reflecting the artist's preoccupation with dystopian conflicts of globalization, the base of the pendant reads "Utopia, Utopia, One World, One War, One Army, One Dress," which was also the title of Hirschhorn's acclaimed 2005 ICA exhibition.